radonhus/bth-mvc-proj/README.md

 Challenge mode lets you challenge any other player also registered.
 You decide how much you want to bet (your account balance is the limit), and when you have played your round, your bet is deducted from balance.
-When your friend logs in to YatzyBonanza, they will be able to see your challenge, and can either accept or decline.
+When your friend logs in to ¥atzyBonanza, they will be able to see your challenge, and can either accept or decline.
 If the person you have challenged does not have enough coins to match your bet, both yours and your friend's bet will be lowered to the sum that they can afford.
 If the person who was challenged declines the challenge, your